Stenosis in the back — learning more about this common spinal condition

-Spinal stenosis is an extremely common condition of the neck and back that affects more than 3 million Americans each year.
+Spinal stenosis is an extremely common condition of the neck and back that affects millions of Americans each year.
 If you have been diagnosed with stenosis in your back, you may be wondering how the condition developed, why it’s causing symptoms and what your options for treatment may be.
-These are all valid questions that you should take the time to find the answers.
-Learning about the details of your condition will aid you in finding the most effective treatments to mitigate your pain.
+Learning about the details of your condition can help you become a more engaged patient who is able to work closely with your doctor to find the relief you require for a good quality of life.

-You may already know that spinal stenosis is defined as a narrowing of some hollow cavity or passageway in the spine.
+Spinal stenosis is defined as a narrowing of the nerve pathways in the spinal column.
 In canal stenosis, the central passageway that houses the spinal cord has narrowed.
-In foraminal stenosis, one of the many foramina, or openings, that are located where the stacked vertebrae meet, has narrowed.
-The intervertebral foramina provide nerve roots branching off the spinal cord with a tunnel of sorts so that they can exit the spinal column and begin dividing into branches that go on to stimulate the entire body.
+In foraminal stenosis, one of the many foramina, or openings, that are located between vertebrae, has narrowed.
+The foramina provide nerve roots branching off the spinal cord with an exit to branch out into the rest of the body.

 Causes of spinal narrowing

-Some people are born with stenosis in the back, but the majority of individuals who experience this condition develop spinal narrowing over time.
-As the components of the spine, such as the vertebrae, ligaments and discs between vertebrae, gradually deteriorate with age and use.
-Specific anatomical abnormalities can arise that infringe on the space of the central canal or the intervertebral foramina.
-Examples include:
+While some people are born with a naturally narrow spinal canal, the majority of people who experience this condition develop spinal narrowing over time.
+As the components of the spine, such as the vertebrae, ligaments and discs between vertebrae, gradually deteriorate with age and use it can lead to the displacement of anatomy that can narrow the spinal column.
+Examples of specific spine conditions that can cause spinal stenosis include:

 - Herniated discs